GSA/sinwebapp/docs/DEVELOPMENT.md

 > cf push

 These commands are so frequent they have been further condensed into another BASH script.
-The BASH script, <i>/scripts/push-to-cf.sh</i>, takes care of installing and building the frontend for you, as long as you already logged into the <i>cf cli</i>.
+The BASH script, <i>/scripts/cf-push.sh</i>, takes care of installing and building the frontend for you, as long as you already logged into the <i>cf cli</i>, if you provide it the proper argument

+> bash ./scripts/cf-push.sh build

+This script has other functionality, such as cleaning the artifacts from the build after pushing them to the cloud or trailing the cloud logs.
+For example, the command,

+> bash ./scripts/cf-push.sh build dispose trail

+will build the frontnend application, push it to the cloud, remove the generated artifacts from the project and trail the logs outputted by CloudFoundry.
+The order of arguments does not matter, i.e. the following command will accomplish the same task,

-> bash ./scripts/push-to-cf.sh
+> bash ./scripts/cf-push.sh dispose trail build

 ## Work Flows